 There are three main features:

-Functions to perform routine data cleaning and transformation tasks - use functions with or without the Model Specification Workbook.
-Complex non-linear transformations and interactions are as easy to perform as simpler transformations.
+2) Functions to perform routine data cleaning and transformation tasks - use functions with or without the Model Specification Workbook.
 Functions with ‘BLL’ in the function name perform data cleaning and transformation using the Model Specification Workbook.

 At any point of your analyses you have: